Student Guide (including terms & conditions)

 9. Student support

-A. General support: Student support over the duration of your enrolment occurs via weekly or fortnightly live / interactive webinars providing Q&A and support sessions (refer to your student portal for session dates times), via attendance at our live / interactive Virtual+ webinars as many times as you want, and via telephone and email support.
+A. General support: Student support over the duration of your enrolment occurs via weekly or fortnightly live / interactive study support sessions (refer to your Learner Portal for session dates and times), via our Adobe induction sessions, via our orientation sessions, and via telephone and email support.

-B. Managing individual needs: During the enrolment process Plenty Training personnel engage with prospective learners during first point of contact, via the enrolment form and during the enrolment interview.
+B. Managing individual needs: During the enrolment process, Plenty Training personnel engage with prospective learners during first point of contact, via the enrolment form and during the enrolment interview.
 This multipoint approach ensures that learners entering a training program with Plenty Training will have their individual needs identified, enabling the allocation and arrangement for applicable support services.
+Anything requiring specialist support, equipment and training would be outside the services Plenty Training and would be at the expense of the student.
+Any support needs must be disclosed at enrolment to ensure an honest and correct assessment and subsequent guidance.
 Support services are available in the following categories:

 10. Access and equity